JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

 4. Remove Android-specific code by replacing it with cross-platform Kotlin code or connecting to Android-specific APIs using [`expect` and `actual` declarations](multiplatform-connect-to-apis.md).
 See the following sections for details.

-#### Replace Android-specific code with cross-platform code {initial-collapse-state="collapsed"}
+#### Replace Android-specific code with cross-platform code

-To make your code work well on both Android and iOS, replace all JVM dependencies with Kotlin dependencies wherever possible.
+To make your code work well on both Android and iOS, replace all JVM dependencies with Kotlin dependencies in the moved `data` directory wherever possible.

-1. In the `login()` function of the `LoginDataSource` class, replace `IOException`, which is not available in Kotlin, with `RuntimeException`.
+1. In the `LoginDataSource` class, replace `IOException` in the `login()` function, which is not available in Kotlin, with `RuntimeException`.

     ```kotlin
     // Before